 Had a 1 shot lead after 36 holes however dropped out of the lead with a 71 to trail by 3 shots after 54 holes.
 He eventually finished 3rd, 6 shots behind winner Kevin Na.

 With rounds of 66-62, he carried a five-stroke lead into the final 36 holes of the AT&T Byron Nelson.
 Closed 72-70 to finish solo-fourth, two strokes out of the Billy Horschel-Jason Day playoff.

 With rounds of 71-68-68, earned a final pairing with 54-hole leader Luke Donald at the RBC Heritage.
 Was one behind Donald at the beginning of the day but posted a 2-over 73 on the final day (including a double bogey on the final hole) to finish T6 and five strokes behind champion Branden Grace.

 At the Northern Trust Open he came up one shot short to Bubba Watson.
 He led that tournament by 1 shot after 36 holes and trailed Bubba by 1 shot after 54 holes.
 Admitted he was a little nervy down the stretch however was only two shots off the best round of the day.

-There’s no doubt Jason appears to find it hard to get over the line, however the signs are there that he is learning with each time he is in contention and has a strong final round average.
-Eventually he is going to land a win if he continues to put himself in the mix.
-However, his Golf Betting Club Pressure Performance Rating is set at 2 stars.
+Jason used to find it hard to get over the line, however, he has now won twice in the space of 9 months and has a strong final round average.
+His Golf Betting Club Pressure Performance Rating is set at 4 stars.